Teneff/webpack-datepicker/README.md

-## Loading bootstrap-datepicker with webpack
+## Loading bootstrap-datepicker with webpack and external jQuery
 ### Webpack default config from @webpack-cli/init

 This project has been created using **webpack scaffold**, you can now run